 The Siamese originally had a heavier body, and a face that was more round than triangular.
-However, mid-20th century cat fanciers favored an exaggerated silhouette, and gradually bred the Siamese into the lean, fine-boned feline it is today.
+However, mid-20th-century cat fanciers favored an exaggerated silhouette, and gradually bred the Siamese into the lean, fine-boned feline it is today.
 You’ll only see this new variety in cat shows, but some breeders continue to produce Siamese kittens with a more "traditional" look.
 The International Cat Association also accepts a new breed called the Thai, which looks like an old-school Siamese with its soft cheekbones and stocky frame.

 Ever wondered why a Siamese cat has a white coat and dark-tipped paws, ears, and facial features?
 It stems from a temperature-sensitive enzyme, which causes the cat to develop the color on the cooler parts of its body and stay pale on its warmer torso.
 Siamese kittens are born with all-white fur, and develop their points when they’re several weeks old.

 The Guinness World Records doesn’t keep tabs on the world’s fattest living animals, since officials don’t want to encourage people to overfeed their pets.
 But a Siamese cat named Katy could have easily claimed the title in 2003.
-The 5-year-old kitty hailed from Asbest, a Russian city in the Ural mountains.
+The 5-year-old kitty hailed from Asbest, a Russian city in the Ural Mountains.
 She was given hormones to stop her mating, which caused her to develop a voracious appetite.
 Katy ended up ballooning to 50 pounds, making her weigh a tad more than a 6-year-old human.
-(The average male Siamese runs between 11 and 15 pounds, and females between 8 and 12 pounds.)
+(The average male Siamese typically weighs between 11 and 15 pounds, and females between 8 and 12 pounds.)

 The 1965 film That Darn Cat! features Hayley Mills as a suburban teen named Patricia “Patti" Randall, but the movie's real star is Darn Cat, or "DC," a Siamese tomcat that helps Patti foil two robbers’ kidnapping plot.

 DC was played by a Seal Point Siamese named Syn.
-He was left at an animal shelter at the age of two because he was “standoffish,” and an animal trainer adopted him for $5.
+He was left at an animal shelter at the age of 2 because he was “standoffish,” and an animal trainer adopted him for $5.
 The orphaned Syn became the first cat to win a PATSY Award, an honor granted to animal performers by the Hollywood office of the American Humane Association.
 (Due to a lack of funding, the PATSY Awards were discontinued in 1986.)